erwinkramer/circuit-choreography/README.md

 `PUT payments/{payment-id}/customer/{customer-id}?correlationId=[guid]&route=[forward/backwards/restoration][&restorationLevel=1/2]`

-The fraud detection service assumes the nearest services - in this case the CRM and payment service - understand and utilize the following operations:
+The **fraud detection service** assumes the nearest services - in this case the CRM and payment service (an intermediate service naturally has two services nearby in Circuit Choreography) - understand and utilize the following operations:

-- Forward route: A fraud detection operation that is compensable.
+- Forward route (by the payment service): A fraud detection operation that is compensable.
-- Backward route: An integrity confirmation operation.
+- Backward route (by the CRM service): An integrity confirmation operation.
-- Restoration routes:
+- Restoration routes (by any of the two nearby services):
   - Level 1: A voiding operation for compensation to revert the fraud detection on critical issues in the circuit.
   - Level 2: A disregarding operation where compensation is called for circuit break on a non-critical issue, for instance the CRM service could not handle the request.